Copy of oil portrait of John Bunyan by Thomas Sadler.

 The Cowper and Newton Museum with Garden

-The museum is in Olney, Buckinghamshire, UK, and is easy to find!
+The museum is in the pretty nearby market town of Olney, Buckinghamshire, UK, and is easy to find!
 It's a large brick building on the corner of historic Olney's Market Place, a few miles north of central Milton Keynes.
 You can explore the house and gardens where 18th century poet William Cowper lived and worked, and find out about the town's history in the Olney Rooms of the museum.
 A short walk around the corner will take you to the Vicarage where Cowper's friend John Newton wrote 'Amazing Grace', the church where he preached, and the grave where he and his wife are buried.

 William Cowper (pronounced "Cooper") (1731-1800) was the leading poet of his day, and one of the greatest letter writers in English.
 Many of his poems and letters talk of the house, gardens and personal belongings you can see in the museum.
 Visiting it will give you a vivid sense of everyday life in a country town in the late 1700s.